twpol/osm-tiles/README.md

-# osm-road-overlay
+# OpenStreetMap Road Overlay

-A tile overlay renderer for roads, that attempts to make them look as accurate as the tags
+A tile overlay renderer for roads, that attempts to make them look as accurate as the tags.